frmysantana/100-days-of-code/log.md

 **Thoughts**: I had some more inertia than usual today when trying to code, but I got through it.

 **Link(s) to work**: N/A

+### Day 38: March 9, 2017

+**Today's Progress**: I was able to shorten the tournament.py file so that the new implementation (with all query executions done through one function) is shorter than the original.
+Not sure if it is faster, though.
+I also figured out how to delete, creat, and connect from the tournament.sql file and updated the README file accordingly.
+Now that it's done, I resubmitted the project.

+**Thoughts**: Turns out the solution to the delete/create through sql was far simpler than I thought.
+I would have gotten the answer within five minutes if I just read the documentation on the DROP query.

+**Link(s) to work**: N/A